dgriffin21/Week-16-Homework-Penetration-Testing-1/SubmissionFile.md

 - Set the source to `demo.testfire.net`.
 - Run the module.

-Is Altoro Mutual vulnerable to XSS:
+Is Altoro Mutual vulnerable to XSS: **Yes, it is the only vulnerablility **

 ### Step 5: Zenmap

 Your client has asked that you help identify any vulnerabilities with their file-sharing server.
 Using the Metasploitable machine to act as your client's server, complete the following:

-- Command for Zenmap to run a service scan against the Metasploitable machine:
+- Command for Zenmap to run a service scan against the Metasploitable machine: **nmap -T4 -A 192.168.0.10**

 - Bonus command to output results into a new text file named `zenmapscan.txt`: